Comparison of C Sharp and Java: Arrays and collections

 Both languages feature an extensive set of collection types that includes various ordered and unordered types of lists, maps/dictionaries, sets, etc.

-Java also supports the syntax of C/C++:
+Tuples

+C# provides two different methods for creating tuple types (also known as product types).
+The first is via the System.Tuple classes, which are immutable reference types provided by the framework API (starting with .NET Framework 4.0) for creating generic tuple types.
+This first method has since been effectively superseded by the second, the System.ValueTuple structs, which are mutable value types provided by the framework API (starting with .NET Framework 4.7).

+While the two methods seem superficially similar, they have multiple notable differences.
+The ValueTuple types are value types, so they have a more compact memory footprint; also, the ValueTuple types expose their contents as mutable fields, compared to the immutable properties of the Tuple classes.
+Finally, since C# version 7.0, the language has native syntactical support for the construction, deconstruction, and manipulation of tuples as ValueTuple instances; this also provides for the arbitrary renaming of the tuples' constituent fields (as opposed to Tuple, where the fields are always named Item1, Item2, etc.).

+Java does not provide tuple types as part of its language or standard API; numerous third-party libraries exist which can provide tuple types, but they all are necessarily similar to the C# System.Tuple classes.
+In comparison to C# ValueTuple types and their associated syntax, they are more unwieldy to use (requiring the explicit use of constructors or static factory methods for creating them, requiring individual member access to deconstruct them, and having fixed names for their elements).

 Expressions and operators

 Boxing and unboxing

 Both languages allow automatic boxing and unboxing, i.e. they allow for implicit casting between any primitive types and the corresponding reference types.

 In C#, the primitive types are subtypes of the Object type.
 In Java this is not true; any given primitive type and the corresponding wrapper type have no specific relationship with each other, except for autoboxing and unboxing, which act as syntactic sugar for interchanging between them.
 This was done intentionally, to maintain backward compatibility with prior versions of Java, in which no automatic casting was allowed, and the programmer worked with two separate sets of types: the primitive types, and the wrapper (reference) type hierarchy.